The River Within - Thames source to sea

 By being very close to the water, even getting in the water at times, I am able to create intimate images of the River Thames, to show how the river changes in character, growing as it flows 215 miles towards the sea, changing through the seasons.

-In January 2017 I began the project by photographing the Source near Kemble in the Cotswolds, where the Thames is no more than a ditch and by December I was photographing central London.
-I will complete the project by May 2018 by photographing the wind farms and the Maunsell Sea Forts in the outer reaches of the Thames Estuary, where the river flows into the North Sea on the East coast.
+In January 2017 I began the project by photographing the Source near Kemble in the Cotswolds, where the Thames is no more than a ditch.
+I will complete the project by early July 2018 by photographing the wind farms and the Maunsell Sea Forts in the outer reaches of the Thames Estuary, where the river flows into the North Sea on the East coast.